bruth/pubsub/README.md

 hub.unsubscribe('foo');

-// no history is recorded while a topic is unsubscribed hub.publish('foo', 'new message');
+// no history is recorded while a publisher is unsubscribed hub.publish('foo', 'new message');
 output; // 'hello world!', nothing changed

-hub.subscribe('topic');
+hub.subscribe('foo');
 output; // 'hello world!', still nothing changed

-// completely removes it from the hub. the topic and all of it's subscribers
+// completely removes it from the hub. the publisher and all of it's
-// are removed from the hub.
+// subscribers are removed from the hub. hub.unsubscribe('foo', true);
-hub.unsubscribe('foo', true);
 ```